logoHome

 • The equivalent wealth without debt

 Why Do Muslims Give Qurbani?
+Purpose of Qurbani

-Muslims give Qurbani by slaughtering their sacrificial animals as a commandment of Allah (SWT) and the Sunnah of the Prophet Muhammad ﷺ.
-Through it, we remember the sacrificial event of Prophet Ibrahim (AS) to his son Ismail (AS).
+Muslims offer Qurbani by sacrificing animals in obedience to Allah’s (SWT) command and to follow the Sunnah of Prophet Muhammad ﷺ.
+This act commemorates the profound sacrifice of Prophet Ibrahim (AS), who was willing to give up his son Ismail (AS) for the sake of Allah.

-Ummul Mu’minin Aisha (RA) narrates a hadith that the Messenger of Allah ﷺ said: “There is nothing dearer to Allah during the days of Qurbani than the sacrificing of animals.
+“There is nothing dearer to Allah during the days of Qurbani than the sacrificing of animals.
 The sacrificed animal shall come on the Day of Judgement with its horns, hair, and hooves.
 Allah accepts the sacrifice before the blood reaches the ground.
 Therefore, sacrifice with an open and happy heart.”
 [Jami at-Tirmidhi, Sunan Ibn Majah]

 Time of Sacrificing Udhiya Animal